thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 represent the current offering of any single manufacturer.

 NAMES
  ODOP:Spring contains many kinds of names.
-Command names are discussed individually in the later sections of the manual.
-Names for independent variables, dependent variables, constants and constraints are discussed here and in the sections titled C_NAMES and E_NAMES for Compression and Extension names respectively.
+Menu item names are discussed individually in the later sections of the documentation.
+Names for independent variables, dependent variables, constants and constraints are discussed here and in the sections titled COMPRESSION SPRING NAMES and EXTENSION SPRING NAMES.

- In general, the names are constructed for consistency and to have common prefixes so that the substring abbreviation feature of the command interpreter may be used effectively.
+ In general, the names are constructed for consistency and to have common prefixes.
 Names frequently have multiple words, or abbreviations hooked together with the underscore (_) character.
-For example, the free length is named L_FREE to be consistent with other length names (L_SOLID, L_1, and L_2).
-The command LIST L_ will list current values for all length names including the various length constraints.
+For example, the free length is named L\_FREE to be consistent with other length names (L\_SOLID, L\_1, and L\_2).
- Other name groupings include FORCE_, STRESS_, FS_, OD_, and ID_.

- The names for parameters, variables, constants, etc.  are defined in the startup file.
+ The names for parameters, variables, constants, etc.  are defined in the initialState.js file.
 By editing this file, the user can change these names to any character string of his preference.
-Additional information may be found in the sections named START, FILES_ON_DISK, and STARTUP.DSN.
+Additional information may be found in the sections named START and STARTUP.

- The force deflection diagrams contained in the section named FD_DIAGRAMS may assist understanding of the following discussion.
-Additional information is contained in the section titled SPRING_BASICS.
+ The force deflection diagrams contained in the section named FORCE-DEFLECTION DIAGRAMS may assist understanding of the following discussion.
+Additional information is contained in the section titled SPRING BASICS.

  ODOP:Spring produces information about four points on a compression spring's force - deflection curve.
 Three points are analyzed for an extension spring.
 This information includes length, deflection, force, outside diameter, inside diameter, stress and static factor of safety.
-This information is listed in a compressed format by the REPORT command.
+This information is listed in a compressed format by the REPORT menu items.
 The equations assume that the spring will operate between two points, named 1 and 2, somewhere in the spring's elastic region.
 It is entirely possible for point 1 to correspond with the spring's free state, or for a